glabrion/ComposeApplication/README.md

 # ComposeApplication

-App displays a list of photo, detail is available
+Displays a list of photo and detail of photo

 stack:
 Сompose + Navigation-compose + MVVM + Coroutines + Retrofit2 + Hilt + Accompanist-glide (Glide for Jetpack Compose)